Gordon633/base-time-stamp/README.md

 - `BUILDER_CODE` has been set in `lib/wagmi.ts`.
 - The frontend has been redeployed to Vercel.
 - The deployed application opens correctly.
+- Timestamp creation works through the dashboard.
+- Offchain attribution has been verified in base.dev.
+- Onchain attribution has been verified in base.dev.

+## Troubleshooting

+If timestamp creation does not work, first confirm that the contract address is correct.